brumka/PiHole-DOT/README.md

 ;; WHEN: Wed Apr 07 12:44:59 DST 2021
 ;; MSG SIZE  rcvd: 73
 ```
-Note the port number 5335 - it is defined in `/etc/unbound/unbound.conf`.
+Note the port number 5335, it is defined in `/etc/unbound/unbound.conf`.
+Note that it also supports DNSSEC!

 ##Installing NGINX
 ===============

 The PiHole's [guide on installing NGINX](https://docs.pi-hole.net/guides/webserver/nginx/) is pretty straightforward as well.
-Note, that we will need to install a valid TLS certificate.
+Note, that for DOT we are going to need a valid TLS certificate.
+The obvious side benefit of having a cert would be ability to acces PiHole's UI via secured addess.
 I used Les's Encrypt, which is quite simple to get installed using [these instructions](https://letsencrypt.org/getting-started/).

-Next we will follow the example of configuring the DNS-over-TLS gateway using the excellent [Mark Boddington's example](https://github.com/TuxInvader/nginx-dns/blob/master/examples/nginx-dot-to-dns-simple.conf).
+Next we are going to follow the example of configuring the DNS-over-TLS gateway using the excellent [Mark Boddington's example](https://github.com/TuxInvader/nginx-dns/blob/master/examples/nginx-dot-to-dns-simple.conf).

-Note that you will need to install the NGINX NJS module.
-To do that on my Ubuntu 18.04 I had to add NGINX repository to the list of sources by adding the following lines to  `/etc/apt/sources.list`
+In order for it to work we have to install the NGINX NJS module.
+First in order to install it on my Ubuntu 18.04 I had to add NGINX's repository to the list of sources by adding the following lines to  `/etc/apt/sources.list`

 ```
 deb http://nginx.org/packages/mainline/ubuntu/ bionic nginx deb-src http://nginx.org/packages/mainline/ubuntu/ bionic nginx
 ```
-<br>and only then running
+<br>and only then running the install

 ```
 $ sudo apt-get install nginx-module-njs
 ```
 <br>
 <br>
-As a result, my `dot.conf` now looks like this
+As a result, my dot.conf now looks like this

 ```
 stream {
-    # DNS logging
+    # DNS logging.
+This log file will show the DNS requests geting forwarded to UNBOUND
     log_format  dns   '$remote_addr [$time_local] $protocol "$dns_qname"';
-    access_log /var/log/nginx/dns-access.log dns;  # this log file will show your the requests geting forwarded to UNBOUND
+    access_log /var/log/nginx/dns-access.log dns;

     # Include the NJS module.
 Get the file from  https://github.com/TuxInvader/nginx-dns/tree/master/njs.d
     js_include /etc/nginx/njs.d/nginx_stream.js;